 In the early stages, the most important financial sources will probably be you, friends, relatives and financial institutions.

-The most common source of financing for small businesses is the chartered bank.
+The most common source of financing for small businesses is the chartered banks.
 Banks can provide a number of financing options, such as short-term loans, long-term mortgage loans and, in some cases, loans against inventory or accounts receivable.
 Other important sources of financing in this category include trust companies and credit unions.

 For very small firms and home-based businesses, credit cards, home equity and lines of credit often provide a ready means of obtaining small-scale debt capital.
 While convenient, they bear relatively high rates of interest and limit the amount of capital available.
 Often it makes sense to start with the bank you are already with, they know you and have a history of your banking activities.